 We prefer you do this so that you can get the provider and time of your choice.
 Last minute appointments make it difficult to get your provider of choice.
 We do not overbook our schedules.

 We maintain a list of specialists that we choose to refer to based on insurance plan and experience with their office.
-If you do not wish to see one of these people you will need to provide us with the contact information for this person.
+Unfortunatly we do not know them and may need you to assist us if all the providers we are familiar with are out of network with your plan.

 To provide you the fastest response on your results, we will call you as soon as each result is reviewed.
 However, results are returned to the office at different times, so you may get a separate call after each result is reviewed.
 The best way to reduce the numbers of calls is to sign up for the Patient Portal.

 The focus in a physical is different from a regular follow-up visit.
 At a physical our goal is to identify any new risk factors for disease.
 Provide screening services to detect cancer.
 Provide immunizations to prevent disease.
 Perform a comprehensive physical exam which will include a rectal exam, pelvic and breast exam if appropriate.
 There simply is not enough time in a chronic care visit to do this effectively.

 Regular appointment intervals vary from 3, 4, 6, or 12 months.
 The intervals are based on a careful consideration of several factors including your age, diagnosis, risk factors, and number of prescription medications you are on.
 You may also be asked to return to review abnormal test results.
 These appointments are critical to your health.
 Without them we will not be able to identify medication side effects, assess their efficacy and monitor for disease progression.
 It is a great day when we see you and are able to say "All is well; continue treatment, and return in 3 months."

 If you wish to see the Doctor please keep in mind that her schedule is usually booked in advanced so we would advise you to schedule your next follow up with her.

 If you are scheduled for a procedure and a provider you will get 2 calls, because you are on 2 schedules.